-Borderline Electra has been nominated for ‘Best Drama‘ in the Salford Star Awards 2018.
-To vote, email email@example.com or CLICK HERE TO VOTE NOW BY EMAIL.
+Borderline Electra was nominated for ‘Best Drama‘ in the Salford Star Awards 2018.

 Everything in Rachel’s life is crumbling.
 She has suffered a whirlwind of abuse, but now is the abused becoming the abuser?
 With a troubled Father and a new lovable love interest, can she break free from her prison of torment, or will she forever remain a pawn in a squiggly wiggly game of oopsies?

 A Play Written and Directed by No Ego Theatre Productions’ Stevie Helps.

 ‘Borderline Electra’ is an extraordinary piece of stagecraft.
 This production features all the best elements from previous versions of the Show (Dragged Up, Rachel, Happyminds Hospital) It is now shorter, faster and the most exciting version yet.
 With a brand new ending.

 Based on some true life stories including some of the authors own experiences with mental health and psychiatric hospitals.

 WARNING: There is dark and emotional content.
 Offensive and disturbing scenes.